Washing Care

 But if some still prefer to use a dryer, please remember to choose a low heat or airing setting along with a low tumble cycle!
 Immediately remove your HyggeB sheets from the dryer when the drying is completed to avoid horrible wrinkles.

 We’d prefer a mild, liquid detergent.
 If you prefer powder detergent, then do make sure it’s dissolved before adding HyggeB sheets to the wash.
-Many ask if they can use fabric softener and HyggeB’s answer to them is, nah.
-HyggeB sheets are so insanely soft, and it’ll stay like this even after washing!
-There’s no need to spend extra on fabric softener, save your pockets for more HyggeB sheets!

 Take note: Do not use bleach.
 Bleach is way too harsh for your delicate HyggeB sheets.
 You can try milder and eco-friendly labelled stain remover.
 But before you do that, try it on the HyggeB drawstring bag that came wrapped around your sheets.
 Another more friendly method is to simply soak your sheets in water with some laundry detergent and baking soda.